get the ebook

 Elizabeth is a nurse turned six-figure freelance writer.
 Her work has appeared in WebMD, Verywell Health, Cardinal Health, and many other major healthcare brands and publications.
 She now helps nurses transition to freelance writing through RN2writer - an accredited provider of Continuing Nursing Education.

-Welcome back to our May series: Behind the Curtain of Freelance Writing.
-If you're just beginning your freelance health writing journey in 2025, you're probably curious (and maybe a little nervous!) about what to expect.
+Welcome back to our series: Behind the Curtain of Freelance Writing.
+If you're thinking about how to become a health writer in 2026, you're probably curious (and maybe a little nervous!) about what to expect.

 Let’s pull back the curtain on the freelance landscape this year and give you the lay of the land—so you can feel confident stepping into this exciting world.